Chile is the world’s top copper-producing country, so it’s no surprise that two of the largest copper mines are located in the country.

 In fact, copper mines in the country took two of the five top spots in terms of production last year.
 The other three mines are located in other countries around the world, but all of them are operated by major miner Freeport-McMoRan (NYSE:FCX).

 To get more insight into the world’s largest copper mines, the Investing News Network got in touch with Karen Norton, senior analyst at Thomson Reuters GFMS.
-Here’s what she had to say about the world’s largest copper mines of 2016.
+Here’s what she had to say about the world’s largest copper mines of 2017.

 1. Escondida, Chile

+The Escondida mine in Chile is the largest copper mine, and is majority owned by BHP Billiton (NYSE:BHP,ASX:BHP,LSE:BLT).
 Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO) and a Japanese consortium headed by Mitsubishi (TSE:8058) also have stakes in Escondida.